JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/tutorial_GMT_Topography_GeologicalMap.md

-# Extract ETOPO1 topographic data using GMT.jl
-# drape a geological map on top of the topography, which is given as raster graphics
+# Extract ETOPO1 topographic data using GMT.jl and drape a geological map on top of the topography, which is given as raster graphics

 ## Goal